dylanroy/dylanroy/README.md

 # Engineer & Side Project Junkie

-I currently work with Dow Jones to deliver innovate products leveraging cutting edge technologies, and my entrepreneurial drive.
+I currently work with Dow Jones to deliver innovative products leveraging cutting edge technologies, and my entrepreneurial drive.
 I often get to work with big data and cloud technologies to continuously deliver value for customers.

 Right now exploring Europe as I am currently living in Barcelona as an Expat.